UCL-Game-of-Stones/Process-Uniaxial-TDMS/README.md

 "Process Uniaxial TDMS" is a standalone Windows application that facilitates the processing of TDMS files generated from uniaxial tests.
 It provides a user-friendly graphical interface, allowing users to select input and output directories, convert TDMS files to CSV format, pick key data points, and perform optional stress-strain analysis to derive Young's Modulus and Poisson's Ratio.

 ## System Requirements
-- Operating System: Windows 7 or later.
+- Operating System: Windows 7 or later (64-bit recommended).
+- Python: No Python installation required, as the application is a standalone executable.
 - Memory: At least 2 GB RAM (4 GB recommended).
 - Storage: At least 100 MB free space for the application, plus additional space for data files.

 ## Installation
 No installation is necessary.
 The application is distributed as a single executable file:

-1. Download "Process Uniaxial TDMS.exe" from the [Releases](#) page.
+1. Download "Process Uniaxial TDMS.exe" from the [Releases]([#](https://github.com/jessezondervan/Process-Uniaxial-TDMS/releases/)) page.
 2. Place the executable in your desired directory.
 3. Run the application by double-clicking on the executable.